cartographers/Radar/README.md

+[Code is actively being refactored]

 # Radar

-The difficulty involved with coming up with the right query to make to get the information you want and putting it all in a nice graph is a thing of the past.
+The difficulty involved coming up with the right query to get the information you want and putting it all in a nice graph is a thing of the past.
 Radar allows you to make queries in easy to understand format and then gives you a nice graph to showcase that information.

 ## Getting Started